 Before Hannah there was Cheryl.
-A few months earlier, in April 2015, an exam question from Singapore caused a great deal of discussion all over the world.
+A few months earlier, in April 2015, an Olympiad question for 14 year olds in Singapore caused a great deal of discussion all over the world.
 This was an exercise in pure logic.

 Albert and Bernard friends are new friends of Cheryl, and they want to know when her birthday is.
 Cheryl gives them a list of 10 possible dates: